Safeguarding and Child Protection Policy

 - Under no circumstances will the Play Manager attempt to carry out any investigation into the allegation or suspicions of sexual abuse.
 The role of the Play Manager is to collect and clarify the precise details of the allegation or suspicion without questioning the child directly and to provide this information to the Social Services Department, whose task it is to investigate the matter under Section 47 of the Children Act 1989.

-- Whilst allegations or suspicions of sexual abuse will normally be reported to the Play Manager, the absence of the Play Manager or Chief Executive should not delay referral to the Social Services Department.
+- Whilst allegations or suspicions of sexual abuse will normally be reported to the Play Manager, the absence of the Play Manager or Safeguarding Trustee should not delay referral to the Social Services Department.

-- Exceptionally, should there be any disagreement between the person in receipt of the allegation or suspicion and the Play Manager or Chief Executive as to the appropriateness of a referral to the Social Services Department, that person retains a responsibility as a member of the public to report serious matters to the Social Services Department, and should do so without hesitation.
+- Exceptionally, should there be any disagreement between the person in receipt of the allegation or suspicion and the Play Manager or Safeguarding Trustee as to the appropriateness of a referral to the Social Services Department, that person retains a responsibility as a member of the public to report serious matters to the Social Services Department, and should do so without hesitation.

-- The Trustees will support the Play Manager or Chief Executive in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis.
+- The Trustees will support the Play Manager or Safeguarding Trustee in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis.

 How to respond to a child wanting to talk about abuse

 It is not easy to give precise guidance, but the following may help: